 After checking in, we went to grab food.
-My top 2 favorite cuisines would be Japanese and Thai food.
-It’s a tie (thai haha).
+My top 2 favourite cuisines would be Japanese and Thai food.
+It’s a tie (thai).
 I have such high expectations of Thai food that I rarely eat Thai cuisines outside of Thailand.
 And eating Thai food in Thailand probably revolutionizes the way Valentin thinks about Thai food.
 It’s beyond awesome.
 He loves Thai food btw.
 Our first meal: Pad Thai and papaya salad.
 We were famished upon arrival but refuse to eat till we reach Platinum Mall.

 We then went shopping and visiting of things that I will share with you in my coming posts.

 Following the next few days, we went to museums, palace, temple, night market, lisa’s favourite dinner place (which we went every night), explored different parts of the city and shopped!